Key Takeaways

 - Tasks requiring precise formatting that voice can't capture

-The voice AI market hit $22 billion in 2026 — and most of that came from high-value professionals who did the math.
+Additionally, The voice AI market hit $22 billion in 2026 — and most of that came from high-value professionals who did the math.
 A lawyer saving 10 hours a week isn't just less frazzled.
-That's real billable time they're getting back.
+Consequently, That's Nevertheless, real billable time they're getting back.
 And honestly?
-For anyone who writes for a living, cutting that editing loop is probably the most straightforward productivity improvement you can make right now.
+Hence, For anyone who writes for a living, cutting that editing loop is probably the most straightforward productivity improvement you can make right now.

 How to Set Up Smart Voice Typing That Actually Works